-The practice of mindfulness and compassion offers carers the opportunity to create the physical, mental and emotional space needed to both better understand and manage the demanding circumstances they face.
+- create the physical, mental and emotional space needed to manage the demanding circumstances you face

-Through a combination of psycho-educational teaching, the development of mindfulness and compassion practices, group discussion and self-reflection those attending will experience personal and professional benefits including:
+Through a combination of teaching, the development of mindfulness and compassion practices, group discussion and self-reflection those attending will:

-- the conscious cultivation of self-care during times of challenge as a means of maintaining physical, mental and emotional health and preventing burnout
+- cultivate self-care and resilience as a means of maintaining physical, mental and emotional health and preventing burnout

-- the cultivation of routines and behaviours supportive of longer-term health and wellbeing
+- cultivate routines and behaviours supportive of longer-term health and wellbeing.